Adowya/MewPipe/README.md

 * add the path to Environment variable ( http://www.computerhope.com/issues/ch000549.htm )

 ## Running API
-run 'mongod'
+* Before run mongoDB with `mongod`
-In the directory Mewpipe/Api run 'node server.js'
+* In the directory Mewpipe/Api run `node server.js` or `nodemon server.js`

 ## Running Client
-In the directory Mewpipe/Client run 'npm install' and 'bower install'
+* In the directory Mewpipe/Client install dependencies with `npm install` and `bower install`
+* Finaly run `gulp` and the projet start on port 3000 you will use the port 8080 for login